 As a multi-award-winning wedding planner, I work with couples getting married across the UK.
 If you’re thinking about hiring a professional wedding planner, I’d love to hear from you!
 You can reach me at email@example.com or 0800 772 0765.

-I plan and design amazing weddings for couples getting married across the East of England, including Norfolk, Suffolk, Cambridge and Essex.
+I plan and design amazing weddings for couples getting married throughout the UK.

 As an independent Wedding Planner, I’m not tied to recommending specific venues or suppliers, so you’ll always have access to the very best of the best across the industry, allowing us to produce a personal, unique wedding that’s designed just for you.

 I don’t accept commission or referral fees from wedding venues or suppliers either, so you can always be sure that my recommendations are made with your very best interests at heart.
 You can keep up with all the One Curious Dream behind the scenes action and follow my adventures on Instagram.